What is a Level 3 Building Survey / Structural Survey?

 Previously known as a full Structural Survey, a Level 3 Building Survey is a wide-ranging inspection of a property.

-Occasionally, buyers will use the former term, Structural Survey, to refer to a Building Survey.
+Occasionally, buyers will use the former term, Structural Survey, to refer to a Level 3 Building Survey.
 Regardless of which term you use, it is the most comprehensive of the surveys available for residential properties and will provide a detailed evaluation of a property’s condition.

 The Building Survey report will describe the condition of each element of the house and identify the property’s defects, their apparent cause, the urgency of repair, maintenance options and may also include an indication of the cost to repair.
 Although the most expensive survey, a Building Survey is the most comprehensive and detailed evaluation of a property’s condition and construction.

 Our Chartered Surveyors are regulated by RICS, we ensure the expert advice you are getting is independent and from appropriately trained professionals.

 Level 3 Building Surveys / Structural Surveys are suitable for all properties, but they are particularly appropriate for:-

 - Older Properties – recommended for properties over 50 years old.

 - Buildings constructed in an unusual way, regardless of age.

 - Buildings that you intend to renovate or change.

 - Buildings that have already been renovated or significantly altered.